riscv-software-src/riscof/docs/source/installation.rst

 `riscof-plugins <https://gitlab.com/incoresemi/riscof-plugins>`_.
 We will specifically use the spike_simple and sail_cSim plugins.

-.. note:: If you are using `pyenv` as mentioned above, make sure to enable that evironment before performing the following steps since we will now start using riscof.
+.. note:: If you are using `pyenv` as mentioned above, make sure to enable that environment before performing the following steps since we will now start using riscof.

 .. code-block:: bash